RedMadRobot/RMRColorTools-iOS/README.md

 -p <prefix>  Use <prefix> as the class prefix in the generated code.
 Only relevant for format: objc and swift

 -clr         Use this flag if you need to generate and install CLR file

+-osx         Generate for the OSX platform (i.e. NSColor instead of UIColor)

 -h           Print this help and exit
 ```